Designing an Engineering Strategy

 Can we recover from a disaster like an AWS region going down for several hours?

-Which are the interactions between teams?
+What are the interactions between teams?

-Which are the value streams?
+What are the value streams?

-Which is the cognitive load of the teams?
+What is the cognitive load of the teams?

-With several gains as:
+With several gains, such as:

-Increased organizational knowledge
+Increased organizational knowledge.

-โฆ ~bullsh*t~ a fluff with Strategy
+… a fluff with Strategy

 Fluff is superficial restatement of the obvious combined with a generous sprikling of buzzwords.
 [Richard Rumelt]